 Why is akathisia so often misdiagnosed as a functional neurological disorder?

-It is well-known in the support groups that akathisia is most often misdiagnosed by Neurology as a functional neurological /functional movement disorder (FND/FMD), at least in the milder cases.
-This is causing significant harm, including increased hopelessness and suicidality.
+It is well-known in the support groups that, at least in the milder cases, akathisia is most often misdiagnosed by Neurology as a functional neurological /functional movement disorder (FND/FMD).

 Please note that the following “rule-in” signs of FND/FMD on clinical assessment are also positive features of akathisia.